Neural network spectral robustness under perturbations of the underlying graph: Discussion

-In this light, it becomes important to understand possible normalization mechanisms for optimal weight updating.
-While most models of learning introduce the updates into the weights themselves, the brain may normalize (at least in the short term) by simply maintaining the overall \emph{number} of active connections in the network approximately constant, so that, in the updating process, loosely one synapse will turn off whenever a new site is activated.
-One would then want to understand how this architectural dynamic may promote/influence learning, and how the effects of geometry updating complement or compare with the effects of direct weight updating.
-Let us finally note that adding or deleting edges based on a probabilistic process (as described in Section ~\ref{general}) would be a local mechanism, equivalent to our model in the large $N$ limit.
-However, even for relatively large values of $N$ (see Figure~\ref{newman}b) for $N=100$), the differences in the spectra are quite substantial.
-Since many brain networks plausibly operate with a few thousand neurons, it is safe to understand the apparent distinctions between the two models, for finite values of $N$.
+In this light, it becomes important to understand the different consequences of using different normalization mechanisms when modeling synaptic updating and rewiring.
+While most models of learning introduce the updates into the weights themselves, the brain may additionally ``normalize'' (at least in the short term) by simply maintaining the overall \emph{ number} of active network connections approximately constant, so that, in the updating process, in the long term average one synapse will turn off whenever a new site is activated.
+One would then want to understand how these architectural dynamics may promote/influence learning, and how the effects of geometry updating complement or compare with the effects of direct weight updating.
+Let us finally note that the local mechanism of adding or deleting edges based on a probabilistic process (as described in Section ~\ref{general}), even though equivalent to our model in the large $N$ limit, produces substantially different spectra than our alternative normalization scheme for finite $N$ (see Figure~\ref{newman}b for $N=100$).
+Since many brain networks appear to operate with hundreds of nodes, it is important to understand the apparent distinctions between the two models, for relatively large, but finite values of $N$.

 Knowledge of the geometry of the network is very important when determining which connectivity schemes are plausible to use for models of learning.
-Choices currently used in modeling range from considering fully-connected to fully-disconnected interacting modules, or layers~\cite{o2006making}.
-In our framework, convergence (learning) is not \emph{a priori} prevented in either case.
+The choices currently used in modeling range from considering fully-connected to fully-disconnected interacting modules, or layers~\cite{o2006making}.
+Our results suggest that convergence (learning) is not \emph{ a priori} prevented in either case.
 In developing future iterations of this model, it will also be important to explore how the learning process itself shapes the connectivity scheme.
-Siri et al.~\cite{siri2007effects} suggest that the structure emerging during learning breaks down into different numbers of hub-like subnetworks; this might affect the spectral robustness demonstrated in our modular.
-Understanding the source and limits of this robustness may be an instrument that could be used to investigate which architectures favor convergence under particular learning algorithms, and which not.
+Siri et al.~\cite{siri2007effects} suggest that the structure emerging during learning breaks down into different numbers of hub-like subnetworks; this is very likely to affect the spectral robustness demonstrated in our modular network.
+Understanding the source and limits of this robustness is an instrument that could be used to investigate which architectures favor convergence under particular learning algorithms, and which not.